rahulvg1/BulkDeleteMigrator/README.md

 # Bulk Delete Migrator

-Bulk Delete Migrator is an [XrmToolBox plugin](https://www.xrmtoolbox.com/plugins/RVG.XrmToolBox.BulkDeleteMigrator/) for Microsoft Dynamics 365 that allows admins to seamlessly migrate/copy Recurring and Non-recurring bulk deletion jobs between environments, eliminating the need to recreate them manually since they are not solution aware.
+Bulk Delete Migrator is an [XrmToolBox plugin](https://www.xrmtoolbox.com/plugins/RVG.XrmToolBox.BulkDeleteMigrator/) for Microsoft Dynamics 365 that allows admins to seamlessly migrate/copy Recurring and Non-recurring bulk deletion jobs between environments.
+This eliminates the need to recreate them manually, as these jobs are not solution aware.

 ![Bulk Delete Migrator Interface](BulkDeleteMigrator/Images/BulkDeleteMigrator.png)